camunda/camunda-docs/docs/apis-tools/working-with-apis-tools.md

 ## Learn about Camunda Components and their APIs

+Camunda Platform 8 components have APIs to enable polyglot developers to work with in their programming language of choice.
+Below are links to available component APIs.

 ![Architecture diagram for Camunda Platform including all the components for SaaS](./img/ComponentsAndArchitecture_SaaS.png)

+### API Reference

 <DocCardList items={[{type:"link", href:"/docs/next/apis-tools/tasklist-api/tasklist-api-overview/", label: "Tasklist API (GraphQL)", docId:"apis-tools/tasklist-api/tasklist-api-overview"},
 {